Dislocation creep: Dislocations in crystals

 Dislocation creep takes place due to the movement of dislocations through a crystal lattice.
 Each time a dislocation moves through a crystal, part of the crystal shifts by one lattice point along a plane, relative to the rest of the crystal.
 The plane that separates the shifted and unshifted regions along which the movement takes place is the slip plane.
 To allow for this movement, all ionic bonds along the plane must be broken.
 If all bonds were broken at once, this would require so much energy that dislocation creep would only be possible in theory.
 When it is assumed that the movement takes place step by step, the breaking of bonds is immediately followed by the creation of new ones and the energy required is much lower.
-Calculations of molecular dynamics and analysis of deformed materials have shown that deformation creep can be an important factor in deformation processes.
+Calculations of molecular dynamics and analysis of deformed materials have shown that dislocation creep can be an important factor in deformation processes.

 By moving a dislocation step by step through a crystal lattice, a linear lattice defect is created between parts of the crystal lattice.
 Two types of dislocations exist: edge and screw dislocations.
 Edge dislocations form the edge of an extra layer of atoms inside the crystal lattice.
 Screw dislocations form a line along which the crystal lattice jumps one lattice point.
 In both cases the dislocation line forms a linear defect through the crystal lattice, but the crystal can still be perfect on all sides of the line.

 The length of the displacement in the crystal caused by the movement of the dislocation is called the Burgers vector.
 It equals the distance between two atoms or ions in the crystal lattice.
 Therefore, each material has its own characteristic Burgers vectors for each glide plane.